ist356/assignment-02-rubyfest/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Right before class ended, professor mentioned that this would be easier than the previous assignment.
+I'm not sure I agree.
+All I could think about was the leetcode practice I did over the summer.
+There were times during the assignment that I felt like there was a way to make the code more consice, but I wasn't sure how I could do so.
+I was surprised to have to use readlines to get the packaging text into program.py, but I am glad chatgpt could come to the rescue.
+I feel that github copilot is making my life a lot easier, but I fear that it may not allow for me to truly learn all that the class has to offer.
+There are times I have considered turning it off so I can hardcode (even though I know that's not what coding is about these days)